 What is adult ADHD?

 Although commonly thought of as a childhood disorder, attention-deficit/hyperactivity disorder (ADHD) can also be present in adulthood.
 The symptoms of ADHD always begin in childhood, but in some cases is not diagnosed until the person has fully matured.
+Approximately twenty percent of children with ADHD go on to have it as adults.
 Adult ADHD is expressed somewhat differently than childhood ADHD; for instance, hyperactivity, a main component of ADHD in children, is usually transformed into restlessness and impulsivity in adults.
 Adults with ADHD may find themselves struggling to sustain relationships, stay organized, or maintain satisfactory work performance.
 However, there are many ways, both personal and professional, to manage the symptoms of ADHD.

 Adult ADHD symptoms can be separated into cognitive and behavioral categories.
 When looking through these symptoms, remember that it is natural to experience disorganization, restlessness, and much more.
 To qualify as ADHD, these symptoms must result in significant life disturbance and must be diagnosed by a professional.